CadenScharpf/manim-cs/README.md

-# Manim-cs Mathematical Animation Engine
+# Manim-cs Computational Animation Engine

 This is a modified clone of the 3B1B library for animating with python.
-Specifically, this version is tweaked to to provide support for depicting complex computer algorithms.
+Specifically, this version is tweaked to to provide support for rendering sorting algorithm, tree structure, and memory simulations.

+Manim-CS is powered by the Manim Animation Engine and and the included Math Object library.
+To install, follow the official doccumentation below.

 [![Documentation Status](https://readthedocs.org/projects/manim/badge/?version=latest)](https://manim.readthedocs.io/en/latest/?badge=latest)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://choosealicense.com/licenses/mit/)